pkgdown/extra.css

 Value

-$data - if return_data is TRUE, the data frame used to create the plot
+Returns a stacked bar chart of relative frequencies of most-frequent clonotypes.
+If return_data is TRUE, the data frame used to create the plot is returned instead.

 Examples